Dear William, metaphor is gone from view.

 The Moderns now make mince-meat out of you.

-Computers now make ‘summer’s day’ a vent.
+Word nerds say your ‘summer’s day’ a vent.

 The Moderns have no heart for thoughts of love

-They know not of pentameter, those shleps
+They know not of pentameter, (those shleps)

 or how to rhyme expectant like the dove.